-- The average household size having working children covered in this BLS was 7.6 with 78.3% having a family size of six to ten.
-The average monthly household income for the family was Rs.4,936.
-Considering an average household size of 7.6, the average monthly income per person in the households of working children comes out to be Rs.649.
-This level of income puts these families slightly below the poverty line of Rs.
-750 per capita in 2002-03. - Children tend to adopt the type of profession their fathers do.
-Nearly 61% of the children mentioned their father actually worked in the glass bangles industry.
+- The average household having the working children covered was rather high (7.7 members) than the average household in Kasur (7.0).
+In case of school going children, school going and working and dropout children it was 8.0, 8.0 and 7.3 respectively. - The average monthly household income for the family of the children in Tannery Industry was Rs.5,109. - Considering an average household size of 7.7, the average monthly income per person figures out to be at Rs.
+741. This level of income puts these families slightly below the poverty line of Rs.
+750 per capita in 2002-03. - Nearly 5% of the children mentioned that their father also worked in the Tannery industry - Mothers of working children in our survey reportedly had a very high illiteracy rate of 87.6 %.
+Father's illiteracy rate was lower at 69.1%.